 Inspiration for Sesame Potato Chorizo Hand Pies

 I was given the task of using a list of ten ingredients to create one recipe.
 Two were required Cacique products, and we had to use at least two others.
 The catch?
 Well, the higher the number of items we used from the list, the better we might do in the competition.

-My list of ingredients that led to the creation of my Spiced Sesame Chorizo Potato Hand Pies Recipe:
+Ingredient list that led to Potato Chorizo Hand Pies Recipe:

 - Cacique Panela